Educational Interpreter Performance Assessment (EIPA) Test

 KCDHH Announcement regarding transition to RID & KIDA (PDF)

-Categorical Aid - Educational Interpreter Prof Dev Plan (link)
+Categorical Aid information including- Educational Interpreter Prof Dev Plan (link)

 Screening for Usher Syndrome: A guide for school nurses (PDF)